Iowa State dominates second half, rolls past Texas 30-7 - WHIZ News

 A little more than 3 minutes later, Hall put the Cyclones up 24-7 on a 2-yard touchdown run.

-Purdy finished 26-of-37 passing for 253 yards.
+Purdy finished 27-of-38 passing for 252 yards.
 Tight end Charlie Kolar caught five passes for 72 yards.

 Texas continued to sputter, despite making a switch at quarterback.
 Casey Thompson started, but completed just 2 of 6 passes for 2 yards.